Prax860/Prax860/README.md

 <h2 align="center">Hi 👋!
-My name is Prax and i am a CSE:AI and Robotics undergratuate in VIT-Chennai</h2>
+My name is Prax and i am a CSE:AI and Robotics undergratuate</h2>

 ###